T0R4X/T0R4X/README.md

 🌙 - Mostly used and usually offtb, busy or playing something (sometimes with dni/s) ,, int n cxh is okay also!!

-⛔️ - Mostly Dni/s in name .
+⛔️ - Mostly Dni/s in name (or not) .
 You may NOT approach nor int with me unless I do first .

 </details>